 Comment: The Convention is drafted on the assumption that it applies to all independent guarantees and stand-by letters of credit otherwise within its scope whether or not they involve governmental entities.
 Section 5 merely confirms this.
-Of course, if a jurisdiction's interpretation legislation already provides that the Crown is bound unless otherwise stated in the particular act, there is no need to include it Issuance, form and irrevocability of UNDERTAKING
+Of course, if a jurisdiction's interpretation legislation already provides that the Crown is bound unless otherwise stated in the particular act, there is no need to include it Issuance, form and irrevocability of undertaking

-Issuance, form and irrevocability of UNDERTAKING
+Issuance, form and irrevocability of undertaking

-6. (1) Issuance of an UNDERTAKING occurs when and where the UNDERTAKING leaves the control of the ISSUER concerned.

-(1.1) An UNDERTAKING is deemed to have left the control of the ISSUER when it has been sent or otherwise transmitted to the person requested to advise it, or to the beneficiary.

-(2) An UNDERTAKING, advice, transfer, amendment or cancellation may be issued in any form which preserves a complete record of its text and provides authentication of its source by generally accepted means or by a procedure agreed upon by the parties.
+- 6. (1) Issuance of an undertaking occurs when and where the undertaking leaves the control of the issuer concerned. - (1.1) An undertaking is deemed to have left the control of the issuer when it has been sent or otherwise transmitted to the person requested to advise it, or to the beneficiary. - (2) An undertaking, advice, transfer or amendment may be issued or cancellation provided in any form which preserves a complete record of its text and provides authentication of its source by generally accepted means or by a procedure agreed upon by the parties.